While most people have the holiday season on their minds, Curtis Byrd, a systems analyst at BlueCross, is thinking ahead to 2019.

-That’s when he’ll deploy to Afghanistan for four months of active service in the United States Air National Guard.
+That’s when he’ll deploy to Afghanistan for several months of active service in the United States Air National Guard.

 “It’s going to be a long one,” the technical sergeant and KC-10 refueler aircraft mechanic says with characteristic understatement.
 “Since I joined BlueCross in 2010, I’ve deployed a lot.
 I’ve been to Guam multiple times for nuclear defense , I’ve been to Italy and Spain, and I’ve flown missions over the Baltic Sea.”